Holy cow, I just looked at the call screener board.

 You can either support a ticket that will support policies to create jobs.

-Now, Governor Palin, do you um do you I don't know how to ask this?
+Now, Governor Palin, do you ask this?

-And one of the reasons for it, Governor Palin, is that you seem to understand the stark choice we have and the real danger the country faces in the future if the Obama Biden ticket is elected.
+And one of the reasons for it, Governor Palin, is that you seem to understand the stark choice we have and the real danger the country faces in the future if the Obama-Biden ticket is elected.

 And I'd just like to know, do you see it that way?